armleo/armleo_gpio/README.md

 # Running OpenLane

-Copy both designs from OpenLane/designs to designs folder of 2021.11.23_01.42.34 version of OpenLane.
+Copy both designs from OpenLane/designs to designs folder of 2021.11.23_01.42.34 version of OpenLane. `make test` of openlane should pass successfully before proceeding.
+HD std cell library has to be built and set to default.

 1. Modify carrack_wrapper_user as you wish.
 Then run it: `./flow.tcl -design carrack_wrapper_user -tag carrack_wrapper_user -overwrite`
 2. Then copy from final GDS to the user_analog_project_wrapper manualy.